 - Turn your crafty skills into a profitable business – Make candles, soaps, lotions, homemade/repurposed clothing.
 This list is endless and has everything to do with #1…doing what you love.
 Etsy is a great way to get your stuff out there to a wide range of folks.

 - Blog Your Journey – Begin chronicling your interests.
 Use social media to your advantage!
 Create a blog (Blogger, Word Press, Tumblr, etc.) Start a hubpage.
 Become a member of StumbledUpon.
 I promise, someone will find your thoughts valuable.
-Note: I highly recommend using BlueHost for all of your web-hosting needs.
+Note: I highly recommend using Siteground for all of your web-hosting needs.
 They power millions of websites and make your online experience enjoyable!
-Click here to sign up for BlueHost.

 - Keep an Open Hand — Keep your hand open to the world and you will find it full.
 Be generous with your wisdom.
 Share it!
 Always seek to help others…and watch your dreams soar!

 Creating ways to decrease our consumption and increase production is the only method useful in moving toward independence.